DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 excerpt: Enhancing Balaji Extrusion's ERP software (based on Spring MVC).
 ---

 One of my first undertakings as a [freelancer/consultant](http://deepakvadgama.com/blog/circle-into-tangent/) has been working on a client's existing internal ERP software (based on Java 7, Spring MVC, Hibernate, Tomcat).
+The software is used by all departments to manage end-to-end flow from Sales Orders to Invoices and deliveries, and thus is fairly important for the company.
- While it sounded very interesting on the surface, I ended up spending 50% of the effort on refactoring the code back to healthy state.
-Fun snippets of existing code added at the end of the post.
+While it has been very interesting working on new features, I had to spend 50% of the effort on refactoring the code back to healthy state.
+Fun snippets of code I started with can be found at the end of the post.

 ### Making of chaos
 The client initially opted for SAP based solution which turned out to be too expensive a proposition to maintain.
 They lost close to INR 12 lakhs.